-35 Does your jurisdiction have data breach notification laws?
+35 Does your jurisdiction have data breach notification or other cybersecurity laws specific to e-commerce?

 Yes, this matter is subject to the provisions of the APDP.
 In case of any breach of provisions on personal data protection, the Inspector General of Personal Data Protection may act ex officio as well as upon a motion of the person concerned.
 A data breach carries a penalty of a fine, penalty of restriction of liberty or deprivation of liberty for up to two years.